Kunwar Pratap Singh Barhath: Bareilly Central Jail- imprisonment and death

-Pratap Singh was held in Bareilly Central Jail where he was subjected to brutal torture to divulge the names & whereabouts of other revolutionary activists.
-The British authorities applied various tactics including physical and mental torture to weaken him.
+Pratap Singh was held in Bareilly Central Jail, where he was mentally and physically tortured in an attempt to get him to divulge the names and whereabouts of other revolutionary activists.

-The Intelligence Department of the Government of India was very pleased at the imprisonment of Pratap Singh.
-They knew that Pratap Singh was the exclusive confidant of Rash Bihari Bose and Shachindra Sanyal, other leaders of the Revolutionary Party.
-They wanted to know who are the members in the revolutionary party, where they lived, and who threw the bomb on Lord Hardinge and what is the future plans of the revolutionary party.
-Pratap knew everything.
-He was only 22 years old at that time.
-The intelligence department believed that it would not be difficult to extract all the secrets from him.
+The Intelligence Department of the Government of India was pleased with the imprisonment of Singh.
+They wanted information on the revolutionary party membership, its plans and regarding who threw the bomb at Hardinge, all of which they thought he would know because he was a confidant of Rashi Bihari Bose and Shachindra Sanyal.

 The Director of the Crime Investigation Department, Sir Charles Cleveland came to Bareilly to meet Pratap.
 He wanted to get the information and whereabouts of his revolutionary colleagues.
 He tempted Pratap by offering a high position in the government, condoning the twenty years' rigorous imprisonment of his father Thakur Kesari Singh (then at Hazari Bagh jail in Bihar)(imprisoned in 1914), withdrawing the warrant against his uncle Zorawar Singh and returning all the forfeited ancestral properties of the family.
 Pratap did not budge an inch and refused to betray the revolutionaries.
 Then they told him that his mother was weeping day and night for him.
 She would die in agony.

-Pratap replied:”I have given enough thought to your offer.
-I am unable to accept it.
-The reason is that at present it is only my mother who suffers, but if I were to betray the secrets to you, many more mothers would have to suffer.
-I cannot be the cause of the agony of so many mothers, for the sake of wiping out the tears of my mother alone!”This enraged the authorities.
-As a result, more torture came and Pratap Singh died on 7 May 1918 in the prime of his youth(he was 22 then).
+He remained unrepentant, was tortured further and as a result died on 24 May 1918, aged 25.